FadyMohareb/cramer/README.md

 (*e\!*), to activate it.
 This option enables you to fetch genomes from Ensembl.
 Then go to the scroll down menu underneath and select “Human”.

 Please note that not all the species genomes on this list can be fetched from Ensembl.
 The reason for this is that they are are either not available in the database, or that they content is not correctly formatted.
-A list of Ensembl genomes not currently displayed on Genoverse 2.0 is avellable in the [Appendix]().
+A list of Ensembl genomes not currently displayed on CRAMER is avellable in the [Appendix]().

 Next you need to activate the “Ensembl Tracks” to display more information about the human genome.
 The available Ensembl tracks are